Tiwi language: Modern Tiwi

 In addition, Modern Tiwi has a less complex morphological structure that often omits object prefixes, while they are maintained in the traditional dialect.

 The exact and official number of Traditional Tiwi speakers remains uncertain.
 In the Language Activity Survey, a respondent of the survey responded that the traditional version of the Tiwi language had only up to 35 speakers, in which none of them can speak the language fully.
 There were approximately five speakers aged 60 and above who could speak the traditional version partially, and around ten speakers who can speak only some words and sentences in each of the age groups of 20 to 39, 40 to 59, as well as 60 and above.

 Vocabulary

+Capell (1940)

 Capell (1940) lists the following basic vocabulary items: